shogrenjacob/16-bit-cpu/docs/addressing-modes.md

 ## Indirect
 **Addressing Code x7**

 Indirect mode tells the CPU to use the next word as an address to a word in memory.
 This word is the address of the _actual_ word of data to use.
+This addressing mode is only used by the [JMP](instruction-set.md/#jmp) instruction.
 > Note: You can think of this as using absolute mode twice, once to get the address to use, and then again to get the actual data.